gavinchou/ctags/README.md

 > Lua, Makefile, Pascal, Perl, PHP, PL/SQL, Python, REXX, Ruby, Scheme,
 > S-Lang, SML (Standard ML), Tcl, Vera, Verilog, VHDL, Vim, and YACC.

-Besides above, this branch implemented a <font color=#ff0000>**markdown**</font>
+Besides above, this branch implemented a <font color=#ff0000>**_markdown_**</font>
 module, which extracts the headings of the markdown doc.
-Cooperated with vim and taglist, a hiarchie of the document can be displayed as below:
+Cooperated with vim and taglist, a hierarchy of the document can be displayed as below:

 ![markdown-taglist.png](markdown-taglist.png)

+## What's done?

-A file called `markdown.c` is added to the original project is what I have done.
+A file called `markdown.c` is added to the original project and some modification of some files

-## How to define a new language in Ctags
+## How to define a new language in Ctags?

-new language defined with a new .c file say new_language.c
+in ctags, a new language is defined with a new .c file say new_language.c

-file to modify:
+besides .c file, there are files to modify:

 1. source.mak

 	source